-As a result we have obtained correct recognition for objects from an image set (universal image set) and position estimation with an error of less than 5 degrees for an object set which contains 36 images.
-If the object from image set has a small number of positions (less than 10), the results concerning pose estimation are unreliable.
+As a result we have obtained correct recognition for objects from an image set (universal image set) and position estimation with an error of less than 6 degrees for an object set which contains 36 images.
+If we use a small number of objects (less than 15) for an object set, the results concerning position estimation are unreliable.